 Healthcare Infection

-The MSc/ PGradDip in Healthcare Infection is a multi-disciplinary qualification which is primarily designed to support healthcare professionals or graduates.
+The M.Sc. in Healthcare Infection is a multidisciplinary qualification which is primarily designed to support healthcare professionals or graduates.
 Our students often have backgrounds in medicine, pharmacy and nursing, and are currently in employment in these fields.
-The MSc is an opportunity to enhance skills and knowledge applicable to infection control.
-Following the introduction of the 1-year full-time option for the 2012/2013 academic year, the MSc now caters for students who have undertaken full-time undergraduate studies in one of the Biomedical or Health Sciences and who wish to enter full-time postgraduate study in the area of healthcare infection.
-Past students from Biomedical and Health Science backgrounds have pursued careers in research, industry and surveillance.
-Additionally Biomedical scientists have used this MSc to gain fellowship of the Academy of Clinical Science and Laboratory Medicine (ACSLM).
+This programme is an opportunity to enhance the skills and knowledge applicable to infection control.

 Subjects taught